 The name “Methanoia,” derived from the Greek metanoia, relates to deep change or transformation — perhaps pertaining to the metamorphosis between the physical and digital worlds.
 Methanoia skillfully treads the line between these realms, attempting to conjure not only the aesthetic qualities of the built environment, but also its atmosphere, its light, its very essence.

 Faena District by Methanoia, Miami, Fla.

-In this exclusive interview with Architizer, the team at Methanoia elaborates on its design process, reveals its close relationship with the world’s most renowned architecture firms and responds to critics who question the “truthfulness” of today’s photorealistic renderings.
+In an exclusive interview with Architizer, the team at Methanoia elaborated on its design process, revealed its close relationship with the world’s most renowned architecture firms, and responded to critics who question the “truthfulness” of today’s photorealistic renderings.
 They also have some sage advice for young architects and designers who want to get into the rendering profession — so make sure to read on to the end, budding visualizers …

 Paul Keskeys: Tell me a little about how it all began for Methanoia.
 How did you get into the business of visualization?